webdesserts/alchemist-common/Readme.md

 ================

 This is a collection of commonly used color-spaces and color-modifiers curated for the `alchemist.js` color library.
-If you have an issue with an individual color-space or modifier, please reference their individual repository.
+If you have an issue with any of the included color-spaces or modifiers, please reference that individual plugin's repository.

 Included Plugins
 ----------------